Leveraging AI Technology for Community Supervision Caseloads

 Benefits of AI for Supervision Workflows

 AI serves as a tool to help officers stay on top of their caseload.
-By automating tasks, assisting in decision-making, and enhancing client interactions, AI brings many benefits to community supervision processes.
+By automating tasks, assisting in decision-making, and enhancing client interactions, AI brings efficiency gains to community supervision processes.

-• Decision-making.
+- Decision-making.
 Prioritizing at-risk individuals and tailoring action plans requires thoughtful insights.
 AI can examine prior criminal history, seriousness of the case, age of first offense, risk screenings, assessment scores coupled with employment status, and protective factors.
-It can then make recommendations into which cases require more intensive supervision, helping prioritize caseloads effectively and reducing decision-making fatigue.
+It can then make recommendations into which cases to prioritize, helping to manage caseloads effectively and reducing decision-making fatigue.
 AI can also detect patterns while case data is continuously monitored and summarized.
 Officers can be alerted in real time of potential risks with suggestions for means of intervention.
-“Taking into consideration an individual’s current situation and other historical outcomes, AI can make program recommendations, complete auto-enrollment, and enter case notes and reminders.
-Taking on these tasks not only enhances decision-making but leads to better time and resource allocation,” shares Miles.
+“Taking into consideration an individual’s current situation and other historical outcomes, AI can make program recommendations and enter case notes and reminders.
+Taking on these tasks not only allows officers to make more informed decisions but it also leads to better time and resource allocation,” shares Miles.
 “Imagine giving your officers 30% of their week back just by automating case notes,” adds Martin.

-• Client engagement.
+- Service delivery.
 Consistent communication with clients keeps them engaged during their time under supervision.
-More engaged clients who believe their officer is invested in their success often equates to better outcomes.
+More engaged clients often equates to better outcomes.
+Embedded into workflows, AI analyzes client-officer interactions to understand patterns, provide recommendations, or automate future reminders.
 “AI-driven communications can step in to alleviate some of the basic officer support by offering clients options for automated check-in, report progress, or even relatable Q&A,” Miles explains.
-Messages such as “How are you doing today?” and “Keep up the great work!” are perfect examples of communications officers want to send but don’t have time for.
-Embedded into workflows, AI analyzes these interactions to understand patterns, provide recommendations, or automate future reminders.
-For officers, this means fewer in-person meetings and more time for higher-priority tasks or individuals.
+For officers, this means more time for higher-priority work or higher-risk individuals.

 Final Considerations for Supervision Agencies